srirymec/devops-sre-learning/kubernetes/interview-questions.md

 6. **Permissions within the container**: `kubectl exec -it <pod-name> -- ls -ld /path/to/mount`.
 Check the permissions of the mounted directory inside the container.
 The application might not have write permissions.
 You might need to adjust the `securityContext` in the Pod definition (e.g., `fsGroup`, `runAsUser`).
 7. **Selinux/AppArmor (on host)**: If present, these security modules on the node might be preventing access.

+# XI.
+Advanced Kubernetes Concepts

+## 71. What is an Admission Controller in Kubernetes?
+Give an example.

+**Answer:**
+Admission controllers are plugins that intercept requests to the Kubernetes API server after authentication and authorization but before the object is persisted in etcd.
+They can mutate (change) or validate requests.

+**Examples:**
+- **LimitRanger**: Enforces resource limits on Pods within a namespace.
+- **ResourceQuota**: Ensures that namespaces don't exceed their allocated resource quotas.
+- **PodSecurityPolicy (deprecated, replaced by PSS)**: Used to enforce security policies on Pods.
+- **MutatingAdmissionWebhook/ValidatingAdmissionWebhook**: Allows you to define custom admission controllers using webhooks.

+## 72. How do you manage certificates and TLS in Kubernetes?

+**Answer:**
+- **Kubernetes Secrets**: Store TLS certificates as Kubernetes Secrets of type `kubernetes.io/tls`.
+- **Ingress**: Ingress resources can use these TLS Secrets to terminate SSL/TLS at the Ingress Controller.
+- **Cert-manager**: A popular open-source tool that automates the issuance and renewal of TLS certificates from various issuing sources (e.g., Let's Encrypt) within Kubernetes.
+It integrates with Ingress and creates/manages TLS Secrets.
+- **Service Mesh (e.g., Istio)**: Service meshes can manage **mTLS** (mutual TLS) between services, providing strong identity and encryption.

+## 73. Explain Kubernetes Operators in more detail.
+What problems do they solve?

+**Answer:**
+Kubernetes Operators are a method of packaging, deploying, and managing a Kubernetes application.
+They extend the Kubernetes API to manage complex stateful applications.
+An Operator is essentially a **Custom Controller** that understands the domain-specific knowledge of an application (like a database or a message queue) and automates its operational tasks.

+**Problems they solve**:
+Automating **day-2** operations for complex applications, including:
+- Deployment and upgrades
+- Scaling
+- Backup and restore
+- Failure recovery
+- Cluster rebalancing
+- Applying security patches
+- Handling application-specific configurations

+## 74. What is kubeconfig and how is it used?

+**Answer:**
+`kubeconfig` is a YAML file that contains information about your Kubernetes clusters, users, and contexts.
+It allows `kubectl` (and other Kubernetes clients) to connect to and authenticate with different Kubernetes clusters.
+It typically resides at `~/.kube/config`.

+## 75. How does Kubernetes handle garbage collection?

+**Answer:**
+Kubernetes performs garbage collection to clean up resources that are no longer needed.
+This includes:
+- **Finished Pods/Jobs**: Deleting Pods associated with completed Jobs.
+- **Orphaned Objects**: Deleting objects that are no longer referenced by their owners (e.g., a ReplicaSet deleting Pods that no longer match its selector).
+- **Unused images and containers**: `kubelet` regularly cleans up old images and containers on the nodes.
+- **kube-controller-manager**: Contains a garbage collector that cleans up various objects.

+## 76. What is a Multi-Cluster Kubernetes setup?
+Why would you need one?

+**Answer:**
+A **multi-cluster** Kubernetes setup involves managing multiple independent Kubernetes clusters.

+**Reasons for using it:**
+- **High Availability/Disaster Recovery**: Distributing workloads across different geographical regions or cloud providers to ensure business continuity.
+- **Geographical Proximity/Latency**: Deploying applications closer to users in different regions.
+- **Regulatory Compliance/Data Sovereignty**: Meeting data residency requirements.
+- **Isolation**: Providing strong isolation for different teams or sensitive workloads.
+- **Hybrid Cloud**: Running workloads across on-premise and cloud environments.
+- **Resource Limits**: Overcoming the scaling limits of a single cluster.

+## 77. What is etcd in Kubernetes?
+What are its key characteristics?

+**Answer:**
+`etcd` is a distributed, consistent, and highly available key-value store used by Kubernetes as its primary datastore.
+It stores all cluster state, configuration data, and metadata (e.g., Pod definitions, Service definitions, ConfigMaps, Secrets).

+**Key characteristics:**
+- **Consistency**: Uses the Raft consensus algorithm to ensure data consistency across all members.
+- **High Availability**: Designed to be highly available with multiple instances.
+- **Distributed**: Can run across multiple machines.
+- **Key-value store**: Simple API for storing and retrieving data.
+- **Watches**: Allows clients to watch for changes to keys, enabling Kubernetes components to react to state changes.

+## 78. How does the Kubernetes Scheduler work?
+What factors does it consider?

+**Answer:**
+The `kube-scheduler` is responsible for assigning newly created Pods to available nodes.
+It considers various factors during the scheduling process:
+- **Resource requirements**: CPU, memory, GPU, etc., requested by the Pod.
+- **Node capacity**: Available resources on each node.
+- **Node selectors, taints, tolerations**: Constraints defined on Pods and nodes.
+- **Node affinity/anti-affinity**: Preferences for scheduling Pods on specific nodes or avoiding certain nodes.
+- **Pod affinity/anti-affinity**: Preferences for co-locating or separating Pods from other Pods.
+- **Quality of Service (QoS) classes**: Ensuring critical Pods get priority.
+- **Volume requirements**: Availability of suitable PersistentVolumes.
+- **Port conflicts**: Avoiding port conflicts on a node.